I have a serious issue….

 Slumdog Millionaire

-February 23, 2009 by kirachronicles
+February 23, 2009

 Slumdog Millionaire was the only reason I watched the Oscars this year.
 I love the way the kids from Slumdog were so enamored with the Hollywood stars.
 There was something so innocent in their love of the “hero” that made me realize that I am so jaded in the fact that I like to watch the movies but I don’t have much respect for the actors.
 I don’t know what the draw is but I don’t ever need an autograph from anyone (unless I could sell it for cold cash).
 I also hate the fact that the actors are self appointed politicians.
 I wish we could just have an Oscars program that had no political bias and just concentrated on the skills of the recipients.